 The state of at least one agent changes to reflect the state of the other.

 The frequency of the interactions is low compared to typical message latencies so that the protocol costs are negligible.

 There is some form of randomness in the peer selection.

 Due to the replication there is an implicit redundancy of the delivered information.

 Individual gossip interactions in Scylla, like Apache Cassandra, are relatively infrequent and simple.
 Each node, once per second, randomly selects 1 to 3 nodes to interact with.
-One can be any live node, one may be a seed node, and one may be selected from nodes marked as unreachable.

 Each node runs the gossip protocol once per second, but the gossip runs are not synchronized across the cluster.